 By spaying and neutering the cats in our community, we can prevent unwanted litters and save thousands of lives.
 We can also reduce the numbers of cats and kittens coming into our shelters each year.

 Did you know that kittens can have kittens?

 Cats can start mating as early as six months of age; an unaltered male can father hundreds of kittens a year, and an unaltered female can produce up to three litters a year.

 Altering your cat will greatly reduce the risk of unwanted behaviors, such as yowling, spraying or whining and will make your cat a much happier companion.
 It keeps outdoor cats closer to home, reducing roaming and cat fights that result from seeking a mate.

 Spaying and neutering also reduces the risk for numerous health problems, including certain types of cancers.

 Qualify for Spay & Save

 Spay & Save aims to help those who are not able to afford a spay or neuter surgery for their cat through a private veterinarian.
-Spay & Save serves the greater Portland/Vancouver metro area, including the following four counties: Multnomah, Washington, Clackamas or Clark County.
+Spay & Save serves the greater Portland/Vancouver metro area, including the following four counties: Multnomah, Marion, Washington, Clackamas, Yamhill or Clark County.

-Individuals receiving one or more of the following forms of government assistance qualify for the $15 cat spay or neuter:
+Individuals receiving one or more of the following forms of state/federal government assistance qualify for $25 per cat, for spay or neuter: